Agathe48/robot_mission_3/README.md

 - The number of red wastes is determined by the number of remaining wastes to place.

-In `init_agents` we create and place the cleaning agent according to their colors and respective areas.
-We choose to initially place cleaning agent in their color zone.
-We also do not allow two agents to be in the same cell, this will stay true during the simulations.
+In `init_agents` we create and place the cleaning agents according to their colors and respective areas.
+We choose to initially place cleaning agents in their color zone.
+We also do not allow two agents to be on the same cell, this will stay true during the simulations.

 The `step` method does the scheduler step while there are still wastes to clean up, otherwise the simulation will terminate.

-The `run_model` method executes the `step` method for a given number of sSteps.
+The `run_model` method executes the `step` method for a given number of steps.

 The `do` method takes as arguments the agent performing the action and the list of all possible actions.
 It iterates through this list, checking if the current action is feasible.
 If it is feasible, the method breaks, ensuring that only one action is performed.
-If the current action is not feasible, the method moves on to the next action in the list.
+If the current action is not feasible, the method moves on to the next action on the list.
 When an action is performed using the `do` method, the method also executes the changes associated with that action:
-- `ACT_TRANSFORM`, if the agent is a `GreenAgent` it creates a green waste, if the agent is a `YellowAgent` it creates a red waste.
+- `ACT_TRANSFORM`, if the agent is a `GreenAgent` it creates a yellow waste, if the agent is a `YellowAgent` it creates a red waste.
 It then adds the transformed created waste to the scheduler.
 It also removes from the scheduler the two wastes from the agent's knowledge `picked_up_waste`.
 - `ACT_PICK_UP`, it removes the waste agent from the grid.
 - `ACT_DROP`, if the agent is not a `RedAgent` the transformed waste will be placed on the grid.
 If the agent is a `RedAgent` it will remove the picked_up_waste from the scheduler.
 - `ACT_GO_LEFT`, it will check for another agent in the left cell and move the agent if it is empty.